5 E-learning trends for staying competitive in digital world

 By following e-learning trends you can quickly discover that there are several modern learning platforms for e-learning that makes companies to rethink the entire L&D technology infrastructure.
 For many organizations this will mean a shift from traditional LMS to a more agile and modern set of learning and employee experience tools.

 For example, there are tools that don’t require pulling employees away from their work to complete training sessions anymore.
-Instead learning content can be created in a form of walkthroughs and tips that can be integrated to the right time and right place -when employee need the help.
+Instead organization can create learning content in a form of walkthroughs and tips and integrate them to the right time and right place -when employee need the help.

 #5 Boost employee engagement with gamification

-Finally, to succeed with your learning and development strategy, note that gamification will continue to be an important trend in 2018.
+Finally, note that gamification will continue to be an important trend in 2018.
 Game-based e-learning not only makes learning engaging and compelling for the learners but it also boosts employee productivity and reduces time-to-competency.